20 Fastest Animals in the World

 Swordfish

-Swordfish (also known as broadbills) in some countries is a large, predatory fish, highly migratory and distinguished by a flat, long, pointed bill.
+In some countries, swordfish (also known as broadbills) are large, predatory fish that are highly migratory and distinguished by a flat, long, pointed bill.

 These fish are commonly found in the Pacific, Atlantic, and Indian Oceans in the temperate and tropical regions.

-Mainly, to capture its prey, the swordfish relies on its great speed and agility in the water.
+The swordfish relies mainly on its speed and agility in the water to capture its prey.

 It is certainly among the fastest fish, but the source for the 97 km/h (60 mph) often cited speed is inaccurate.